MediaCrush/mediacrush.github.io/_posts/2014-04-01-Transparency-reports-and-a-million-visitors.md

 A copy of the financial report is shown here:

-    In the month of March, the following expensive were accrued:
+    In the month of March, the following expenses were accrued:

     * Hosting: $199.00
     * CloudFront: $235.45